 La Fuerza de Creer

 In partnership with Univision, The Clinton Foundation and Vroom, an initiative from the Bezos Family Foundation, we have launched La Fuerza de Creer 2, a telenovela mini-series that focuses on early childhood development.
-The show launches with five original episodes from Monday, January 7 to Friday, January 11.
+The show launched in January on Univision to over 679,000 viewers.

 This unique drama celebrates the many ways Latino families and caregivers take action to promote their children’s healthy development and social emotional growth.
 The Spanish-language mini-series tells the story of a fictional community center (el Centro Comunitario Los Lagos) and the families who rely on it for child care, for adult literacy classes, and for other essential services.
 Their true-to-life stories model ways in which viewers who face similar dynamics may further develop their own capacity as parents and caregivers.